cjacker/opensource-toolchain-8051/README.md

 * Debugging on target using an ICE (in circuit emulator):

-an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv' mentioned above.
+An ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use UDA with `newcdb` to debug program for supported device.

-And you can always use 'printf' via UART:-)
+And you can always use UART 'printf', this is the most common debug way we usually use.

 Here is a brief introduction about how to use newcdb to debug C8051 program.
-You need use '--debug' arg with 'sdcc' to generate the debug information, take blink example in this repo as reference, after build successfully, a 'firmware.cdb' will be generated.
+Make sure your device is supported by newcdb and use '--debug' arg with 'sdcc' to generate the debug information, take 'blink' example in this repo as reference, after build successfully, a 'firmware.cdb' will be generated.

 now in current dir, run:

 ```
 ddd --debugger newcdb
 ```